 Government Agencies – Various locations

-Back in 2016, we told you about the DeBlasio administration's strides to make NYC more nursing-mom friendly and the city has put out a PDF listing many lacation rooms in city buildings belonging to the Human Resources Administration, Administration for Children's Services, and the Department of Health and Mental Hygeine.
-You can also find a lactation room at the Shirley A. Chisholm State Office Building in Fort Greene, the NYPD Headquarters in Lower Manhattan, and Brooklyn Borough Hall.
+Back in 2016, we told you about the DeBlasio administration's strides to make NYC more nursing-mom friendly and the city has put out a PDF listing many lactation rooms in city buildings belonging to the Human Resources Administration, Administration for Children's Services, and the Department of Health and Mental Hygiene.
+You can also find a lactation room or pod at the Bronx Zoo, Queens Hospital, Brooklyn Children's Museum, and Brooklyn Borough Hall.

 This mom- and baby-friendly store will make you feel right at home.
 Photo courtesy of the store

 An emporium for all things postpartum, Yummy Mummy carries a wide selection of breast- and bottle-feeding supplies, as well as apparel for breastfeeding moms.
 You'll find on-site classes for pre- and post-natal women and a comfy couch in the back, away from the hustle and bustle, where you can sink in and offer your baby some snuggles and a meal.
 They also have water for you to re-hydrate and a clean bathroom available.

 Buy Buy Baby stocks all your newborn essentials, as well as mothers' rooms with comfortable seating and changing tables for all your feeding and baby-care needs.